-- This small batch recipe yields the perfect amount for one or possibly two servings.
+- Perfectly Portioned: Just the right amount for one or two servings.

 Ingredients

-- Peel and trim the ends off the carrots.
-Slice each carrot in half or into 2-inch long sections.
+- Peel and trim the carrots, then slice them in half or into 2-inch pieces.
 Place on a parchment or foil-lined baking sheet.
-Drizzle olive oil and juice over the carrots and sprinkle them with salt and pepper.
-Use your hands to make sure the carrots are evenly coated.
+Drizzle with olive oil and grapefruit juice, then sprinkle with salt and pepper.
+Toss with your hands to coat evenly.

 Expert Tips